 2. Who can make a DSAR?

-3. What are the deadlines for responding to a DSAR?
+3. What are the response deadlines?

 7. What happens if I miss the deadline?